7 min read

 Software Analysis

-“We then simply provided an expert and a developer in advance, so to speak, to take a big, rough look and simply check whether the thing was worth taking over or not.” - Helmut Nitsch, Sonja Trimmel
+"We then simply provided an expert and a developer in advance, so to speak, in order to take a big, rough look, to simply check whether the thing is worth taking over or not." - Helmut Nitsch, Sonja Trimmel

 Helmut Nitsch has been Head of Digital Assurance at Eviden since 2022 and has more than 20 years of experience in software testing.
-He started his career as a project manager and head of the billing team at UPC Austria, where he also led the user acceptance test team for more than seven years.
-He also built up the test organization at Austria’s largest telecommunications provider (A1) and did the same at Austrian Post.
+He started his career as a project manager and head of the billing team at UPC Austria, where he also led the User Acceptance Test team for more than seven years.
+He also built up the test organisation at Austria's largest telecommunications provider (A1) and did the same at Austrian Post.

 Sonja Trimmel is an experienced project manager and scrum master with a solid technical background in computer science.
 Over the past nine years at Atos/Eviden, she has successfully managed numerous projects, demonstrating her ability to master complex technical challenges and deliver innovative solutions.
 Her academic background in computer science and data science has contributed significantly to her success.

-• Automated tools for code analysis help to assess the quality, maintainability and security of software.
+• Automated code analysis tools help to assess the quality, maintainability and security of software.

-• It was found that a third of the code was missing or was only available in the form of compiled black boxes.
+• A third of the code was found to be missing or only available in the form of compiled black boxes.

 • Close collaboration and regular communication with the customer were crucial to the success of the project.